-This sabji of Bombay Potatoes is delicious, full of authentic flavors, requires pantry staples, and makes a great accompaniment with Indian flatbread.
+This sabji of Bombay Potatoes is delicious and full of authentic flavors.
+It requires pantry staples and makes a great accompaniment to Indian flatbread.

-The flavorful dish of Bombay Potatoes is easy to make and distinguished from your routine potato curry.
-It is a semi-dry curry without onion and garlic and definitely high in taste and comfort.
+The dish of Bombay Potatoes is flavorful, easy to make, and distinguished from your routine potato curry.
+It is a semi-dry curry without onion and garlic and is definitely high in taste and comfort.

 About Bombay Potatoes